 On behavior, friction, and the illusion of choice.

+We like to believe our choices are our own.
 What we buy.
 What we watch.
 How we spend our time.
-Even who we become.

 Which is also why the most effective brands don’t try to change minds.
 They carefully design pre-made decisions.

 They don’t rely on persuasion.
 They remove friction.
 They don’t ask to be chosen.
+They make themselves inevitable.

 What looks like preference is often proximity.
+What feels like autonomy is often by design.
+And most of what we call

-And most of what we call choice is simply the path that was easiest to take.
+choice, is simply the path that was easiest to take.

-Narrative is not content.
-It’s structure.
+Narrative defined by structure, is content.

 Why meaning is designed long before anything is made.

 We often mistake narrative for the visible layer - the film, the campaign, the post.
+But then those are just outputs.

 Two brands can say the same thing.
 The one with a clearer narrative will always be understood better.
+This stands true

 Because narrative isn’t about what you say.
 It’s about how meaning is organized.